chronograph-pe/lambda-OCRmyPDF/README.md

 Download the [latest release](https://github.com/chronograph-pe/lambda-OCRmyPDF/releases) from this repository's releases page.

+[Optional]: You can also download the source here and compress it to your own .zip file.
+However you may need to update the permissions of the files within the /bin and /lib folders, as discovered in [this issue](https://github.com/chronograph-pe/lambda-OCRmyPDF/issues/2).

 ### Create the Function

 - Go to S3 and upload the downloaded zip file to an S3 bucket of your choosing.
 Keep track of the url of the file for later.